ernaud-breissie/blog/content/BonusCrpg1.md

 By incorporating these improvements and variants, the mechanic can become more interesing, offering players a deeply immersive and nuanced experience that rewards thoughtful play and exploration.

+Maybe this kind of bonus / malus that  are linked can be used in other game like in wargame (secondary objectives) or in point and click if you prepare more yourself, you have more tool.

+We can also imagine adding a time constraint, with consequence, so do you take time to dig and get bonus but you loose time and this have consequence or you go straight to the action but you have less chance ?

 __________________________________________